Toolkit

 executes theTool

-and obtains results for subsequent task processing.
+and uses its result for subsequent task processing.

 2.3.
 API